 This section is intended to provide information about floods in California's past.
 Historical information regarding previous floods is essential in developing our understanding of current floods.
 Have earlier floods been larger or smaller?
 How big can floods get?
-We ask these questions in order to try and predict the size of floods and to give warnings about the potential flood risk.
+We ask these questions in order to try to predict the size of floods and to give warnings about the potential flood risk.
 The goal is to protect life and property from flooding.

-"The first flood reported in California occurred on the Los Angeles River in 1770."
+The first flood reported in California occurred on the Los Angeles River in 1770.

 — H. B. Lynch

 Rainfall and Stream Run-off in Southern California Since 1769